708 Order of Examination [R-11.2013]

 Each examiner will give priority to that application in his or her docket, whether amended or new, which has the oldest effective U.S. filing date.
-Except as rare circumstances may justify Technology Center Directors in granting individual exceptions, this basic policy applies to all applications.
+This basic policy applies to all applications; rare circumstances may justify TC Directors granting individual exceptions.

 The actual filing date of a continuation-in-part application is used for docketing purposes.
 However, the examiner may act on a continuation-in-part application by using the effective filing date, if desired.